Momentum Indicators

 TRIX (Triple Exponential Average)

-Introduction: TRIX is a momentum indicator that shows the rate of change of a triple-smoothed exponential moving average.
-It assists traders with distinguishing the trend and spot likely trend reversal.
+Introduction: TRIX is a indicators which shows the rate of change of a smoothed moving average ( Triple exponential moving average) so that traders can determine the potential trend reversal.

 Terminologies:

-- Triple Exponential Moving Average: A moving average that is smoothed multiple times to lessen transient variances.
+- Triple Exponential Moving Average: Type of moving average which is smoothed multiple times to lessen the noise and variance.

 How to Use: